 - Are dogs allowed off-leash?

 - What is the challenge level?
 Are there obstacles?
 For example, sheer climbs, river crossings, steep ups, and downs, etc.?

 - Are there sources of water?
 For example, potable natural water, water fountains, resupply stations?

 - Are there trash cans or designated poop receptacles on the way?

 Being a little nosy upfront will help make the hike much more enjoyable for yourself and your pooch.
-Not only will it help you decide whether your dog is ready for the challenge, but also prepare the right gear the right gear and supplies.
+Not only will it help you decide whether your dog is ready for the challenge, but also prepare the right gear and supplies.

-Make Sure You’re Obedience Training and Trail Etiquette is Up to Scratch
+Make Sure Your Obedience Training and Trail Etiquette is Up to Scratch

 When hiking with your companion, there are certain rules and guidelines you should keep in mind.
 Following these will help everyone to share the trail without any issues and enjoy the day in nature to the max – even the dogs.

 It’s not always easy to take a critical look at your best friend, but it’s crucial for a safe and enjoyable outing.
 For one, not all dogs play equally well with strangers – whether it’s humans or other dogs.
 If your dog tends to get too aggressive or defensive around strangers, it might need some more training first.

 Secondly, only walk off-leash if you’ve trained and habituated your dog to it.
 There will be endless distractions out in mother nature and you need to be extra sure you can trust your dog not to run off in excitement.